Ada-Audio/audio_wavefiles/README.md

 1. Introduction
 ---------------

 This Package contains a Wavefile Reader & Writer written in Ada 2012.
+It supports reading and writing of wavefiles, including the following features:

+- Mono, stereo and multichannel audio.
+- Audio samples with following bit depths:
+    - 16/24/32/64-bit PCM
+    - 32/64-bit floating-point PCM
+- Wave-Format-Extensible format (WAVEFORMATEXTENSIBLE)
+- Conversion between PCM buffer data type and wavefile data type.
+     - Adaptations for different precisions are performed automatically.

+See CHANGELOG.md file for a comprehensive list of features.

 2. License & Copyright
 ----------------------